AI-Assisted Coding: What Nobody Tells You (2026)

 AI works best when you already know what you're doing.

 When you understand the problem, the right approach, and the expected output — AI becomes a genuinely powerful assistant.
+You're not relying on it to think.
+You're using it to move faster.

 That's the difference between a developer using AI as a tool and a beginner using AI as a substitute for knowledge.

+One gets faster.
 The other gets stuck.

 What I've Learned From Using It Daily